Some of the numbers presented in this website may not be the most recent available

 The Baltic Shield is the exposed northwest segment of the East European Craton composed mostly of metamorphic rocks and granites with many recent periods of glaciation and erosion.

 Sweden has negligible volumes of identified indigenous oil or gas resources.
 For a period from 1974 the country produced very small volumes of oil from a series of fields with Ordovician reservoirs on northern Gotland; an island in the Baltic Sea.
 Although total output has never surpassed 250 bbls per day, small volumes may continue to be extracted intermittently.
-Onshore biogenic gas deposits are also being explored near the coast and shale gas shale potential is present which could eventually result in modest flows for local use.
+Onshore biogenic gas deposits are also being explored near the coast and shale gas shale potential is present although this is unlikely to be developed.

 SWEDEN